 medium sized ladybird ( 6-7 mm) is very distinctive, having

 orange elytra each with 8 (occasionally 7) white or cream spots.

-is essentially a southern species, but since the late 1980's it has
+is essentially a southern species, but since the late 1980's

-still probably very much under-recorded.
+although it is still probably very much under-recorded.

-most ladybird species, it does not normally feed on aphids, but on powdery
+most ladybird species, it does not normally feed on aphids,

-provide both mildew and honeydew.
+Sycamore trees, which provide both mildew and honeydew.
 However,